galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 >       - In *Read 1 Options* or *Read 2 Options*
 >
 >         As before, no adapters were found in these datasets.
-When you process your own data, if you know which adapter sequences were used during library preparation, you should provide their sequences here.
+When you process your own data and you know which adapter sequences were used during library preparation, you should provide their sequences here.
 >
 >    - In *"Filter Options"*
 >       - *"Minimum length"*: `20`